Introduction

 The behavioral lens becomes useful again here.
 Benartzi and Thaler showed that very frequent evaluation of losses increases risk aversion; in practice, this means that many women investors may overestimate the weight of short-term fluctuation and underestimate the cumulative cost of years spent outside compounding.
 The result is a perception imbalance: there is great suffering over the idea of losing in the short term, and almost no recognition of the structural loss of not participating in growth over long periods.

-In the end, the greatest loss usually lies less in the fluctuation that is seen and more in the compounding that does not happen.
+The greatest loss may lie less in visible fluctuation than in the compounding that never has time to occur.
 Volatility hurts the present, but lost years of accumulation can limit the entire future.
 That is why the true risk of waiting too long is not only in the market that rises without you.
 It is in the wealth that fails to mature while you try to find a moment when investing seems to involve no risk at all.
 That moment does not exist.
 What exists is the need for a structure that makes risk bearable enough for time to begin working in favor of wealth again.

 Why time matters as much as return when a portfolio is built for the long term